JohanFire/Notes_App--django-react/README.md

 move the frontend folder to the root of the django project

 ## Run npm build in frontend folder
+The build is in the .gitignore so will have tu build it manually in every branch
 ```bash
     npm run build
 ```